You must apply using the Joint Electronic Submission system (Je-S).

 If you have any queries about this fellowship or your proposed research area, contact Dr Brian Dickie – firstname.lastname@example.org

-This award supports clinicians who have already achieved a higher degree and who want to continue their research into kidney disease.
+This award supports clinicians who have already achieved a higher degree.
 Kidney Research UK and MRC will co-fund successful applicants.
-The award will be offered in the 2020 and 2021 MRC clinician scientist funding rounds.
+The award will be offered in the tri-annual MRC clinician scientist funding rounds.

-Successful applicants will also be able to attend Kidney Research UK’s annual fellows day and have access to workshops through automatic membership into the alumni programme.
+Successful applicants will also be able to attend Kidney Research UK’s annual Driving Discoveries event

 Versus Arthritis (VA) invests in breakthrough treatments, providing information and support for the 10 million people with arthritis in the UK.
 The organisation’s remit covers all conditions which affect the joints, bones, tendons, ligaments and muscles including osteoarthritis, rheumatoid arthritis, back pain and osteoporosis, supporting basic discovery research through to clinical and applied health research.